 As we continue hiking we come across more blocks of quartz.
 We follow a jeep path for a short way.
 Where the trail leaves the jeep path there is a large camping area with an amazing view of The Thumb (-111.14410, 33.13623).

 As we pass by The Thumb is is noon and the trails flattens out for a couple of km’s.
 We have been hiking primarily on the west side of the valley.
 We have been trying to guess what ridgeline we are going to hike over and as usual we got it wrong.
-Just before crossing the valley Emily spies some more cows.
+Just before crossing the valley Micah spies some more cows.
 Back home we have to make noise on the trail to alert any bears in the area.
 So we continue the practice of making noise to alert wildlife but now the wildlife is cows.
 As we yell the cows did hesitantly run out of the way.
 I am not generally afraid of cows but they are large animals and if one was to run at you serious injury could result.

 We head across the valley while carefully dodging the cows.
 The stream at the centre of the valley contains a small trickle of water.
 With all the cows walking through it we decided it not worth filtering to top up our water supplies.
 The rocks the stream is cutting through where a dark green and very different from the other rocks in the area.

 Once across the stream we head up.
 This was about the steepest section of trail as we rose 100 m in 1.4 km.
 We switchbacked up the hillside.
-As we come around the corner of a ridge we are afforded an expansive view of the valley and Emily decides that this is a good place to have lunch.
+As we come around the corner of a ridge we are afforded an expansive view of the valley and Micah decides that this is a good place to have lunch.
 It was just before 1 pm.
 We had been hiking for 4 hrs 15 min and covered 12.2 km.

 We spent just a bit less than 30 minutes on our lunch break.
-Emily took the time to tend to her heels which were sore.
+Micah took the time to tend to her heels which were sore.
 As we started up again we followed a contour running along the slope on the west side of the valley not gaining much elevation.
 We could see a trail in the distance cutting up alongside a slope at much the same elevation we are at.
 We are not sure if the trail in the distance is our trail but it was.
 It took us about 30 minutes to arrive at the trail and it was there that we started to climb out of the valley.

 Once arriving at the trail we spied in the distance we started to head upwards towards a pass.
 After a few minutes we came to a flowing stream.
-Emily suggested we stop and fill a water bottle since we were not entirely sure of where the rainwater collector was located.
+Micah suggested we stop and fill a water bottle since we were not entirely sure of where the rainwater collector was located.

 After filling one bottle we continued hiking.
 As we turned right around a rocky outcrop there was a flat section of ground that provided a view point of the entire valley.
-I snapped a picture of Emily looking back over the valley.
+I snapped a picture of Micah looking back over the valley.
 It is my new favourite photo of her.